butcherg/gimage/README.md

 2. Organization:

 The above said, here's how I organize my building.
-Note that, in addition to a native Linux build, I also cross-compile win32 and win64 images with mingw-w64, so this may be overkill for you.
+Note that, in addition to a native Linux build, I also cross-compile win32 and win64 images with mingw-w64, so I use out-if-tree build directories.
+This may be overkill for you.
 Anyway...

 <UL>
 <LI>Make a top-level directory.</LI>